Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Many lenders allow you to set up automatic repayments, sometimes with the added benefit of an interest rate discount.
 But if that’s not your style, you should also be able to make payments manually, either online or by check.

 Checking your credit, creating a budget and getting preapproved with a few lenders can up your bargaining power when you hit the dealership.
-You can learn more about how car loans work and compare other lenders with our guide.
+You can learn more about how car loans work and compare lenders that make our best car loans list.

 Frequently asked questions